SAP LeanIX Engineering Values

 Continuous improvement

-I believe this is one of the simplest, but also the most effective values that we have.
+We believe this is one of the simplest, yet most effective values that we have.
 The goal is simply to try and be better than you were.
-No matter where you're starting from, over time you should see massive improvement.
+No matter where you start, over time you should see massive improvement.
 The problem with continuous improvement is that you rarely see a huge jump forward, but it's an incremental process with small adjustments every week.
 So one of the most satisfying things for us is to go and look back at the retrospectives that we did a year ago, or two years, or 6 months and see what kinds of problems we were dealing with back then and then think about where we are now.
 Over time it's a huge difference, and sounds pretty much like a different team!
 Our guidelines should paint the picture:

 - Improving our process, knowledge and framework every day